Update cookies preferences

 2.2.
 Strategic Third-Party Module Upgrade Plan

-Third-party modules are consistently one of the most challenging and time-consuming aspects of a Magento upgrade.
+Third-party modules are a challenging aspect of any upgrade.
 A systematic approach to auditing and planning their updates is essential.

 Audit and Triage